anton-franck/nextcloud-install/Install/README.md

 3. Follow the prompts to configure Nextcloud.

--Version
+1. Version
--Database (y,y, Your Passwort, y to end)
+2. Database (y,y, Your Passwort, y to end)
--PHP Setup what you want for your Server
+3. PHP Setup what you want for your Server

 4. Access Nextcloud through your web browser.